West Texas Intermediate: Development of the physical WTI market

-The US governmental decontrol of oil prices on January 28, 1981, marked the beginning of the physical WTI Crude Oil spot market.
-Under the previous US Emergency Petroleum Allocation Act of 1973, WTI crude oil traded under a variety of spot prices split into various categories set by the price controls.
-After the price decontrol, WTI graded crude oil traded under spot prices centered around spot prices at Cushing, Oklahoma, Midland, Texas, and Houston, Texas (specifically at the Magellan East Houston "MEH" Terminal).
+The US government's decontrol of oil prices on January 28, 1981, marked the beginning of the physical WTI Crude Oil spot market.
+Under the US Emergency Petroleum Allocation Act of 1973, WTI crude oil had traded under a variety of spot prices split into various categories set by price controls.
+After the price decontrol, WTI graded crude oil traded under spot prices centered around spot prices at Cushing, Oklahoma; Midland, Texas; and Houston, Texas (specifically at the Magellan East Houston "MEH" Terminal).
 Oil price collapses during 1985-1986 significantly reduced local oil production around Cushing, and linked Gulf Coast imported crude oil supplies into the Cushing region and the WTI market.
 The growth of the WTI spot market came in tandem with the growth of the WTI futures market.
 The volatility of WTI spot prices lead to the development of WTI futures contracts, while the adoption of the WTI futures contracts as hedging tools by producers and refiners worldwide lead to the worldwide adoption of assessed physical WTI spot prices as benchmark prices for crude.